amansahil/tensorflowjs-digitrecognizer/README.md

 If you are running it on a host go crazy and open it on any browser

-<b>PS : I recommend running it on node / wamp or something that'll put it on a localhost / host</b>

 # Model

 Kerad Model by anudeepsekhar, check it out here: https://github.com/anudeepsekhar/Workshops/blob/master/ML%20Workshop/digit_recognizer_keras.py